 The new development will add a further 4,348m2 to the existing cruise terminal, greeting cruise ship passengers with a state-of-the-art facility and sensational, inventive food.
 However, it won’t just be aimed at tourists.
 The R63-million multi-use Makers Landing development will encourage year-round visits from locals.
 It’s within walking distance of the Silo District and a short water taxi ride from the CTICC.

 “We came across this idea internationally, having seen the success of food incubators in providing food at accessible pricing and creating jobs.
-We are incubating opportunities on a platform that lends itself to year-round operation, offering food at very accessible prices, with the opportunity to turbo charge interest during peak tourism season when local and international visitors flock to the Western Cape,” said Green.
+We are incubating opportunities on a platform that lends itself to year-round operation, offering food at very accessible prices, with the opportunity to turbo charge interest during peak tourism season when local and international visitors flock to the Western Cape,” says Green.

 The V&A Waterfront has partnered with the National Treasury’s Jobs Fund for the development, who saw the potential for job creation and skills development.
 “Beyond showcasing South Africa’s incredible variety of cultural dishes and foods, we also see Makers Landing as a catalyst for creating employment, transferring skills through our planned incubator programme and nurturing and growing SMMEs.
 Small start-ups and suppliers of food will work alongside experienced players, and in this way, they will gain first-hand knowledge from watching and learning from them.
 We envisage that our SMMEs will at some point outgrow Makers Landing and they will leave to open their own eateries or work elsewhere – in the Waterfront, the city, the country or even overseas – and their places will be filled by new talent looking for a start in the industry,” Green said.